 The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

-Buying the best self-cleaning fish tank makes it easier to keep fish with less commitment and maintenance, right?
+Buying the a self-cleaning fish tank makes it easier to keep fish with less commitment and maintenance, right?

 Wrong.

 NoClean or self-cleaning fish tanks are not suitable to house fish.
-They tend to be very, very small and cannot provide the environment you need to house healthy fish.
+They tend to be very small and can’t provide the environment you need to house healthy fish.

 How?